Evangelical Writer Kisses An Old Idea Goodbye

 At 15, she loved the book.

 "I thought, 'This is the answer.
-This is gonna give me all the information I need about how to be single well, how to love God, and also, how to find a husband,'" she said with a laugh.
+This is gonna give me all the information I need about how to be single well, how to love God, and also, how to find a husband,' " she said with a laugh.

 Van Der Wyngaard is 32, and single.
 She said the ideas in I Kissed Dating Goodbye saved her some trouble and heartache as a teen.
 But the book also made her fearful of dating, she said, and included messages about romance and attraction that were "not helpful."As she got into her late 20s, Van Der Wyngaard said, the book's ideas no longer made sense.